Frances E. W. Harper

 September 24, 1825 – February 22, 1911

-he year 2025 marks the 200th anniversary of Frances Ellen Watkins’s birth.
-The Center for Black Digital Research/#DigBlk is hosting #Harper200, a slate of exciting scholarly and arts programming and community events to commemorate Watkins’s life and legacy.
+The year 2025 marks the 200th anniversary of Frances Ellen Watkins Harper’s birth.
+The Center for Black Digital Research/#DigBlk is hosting #Harper200, a slate of exciting scholarly and arts programming and community events to commemorate Harper’s life and legacy.
 Events include:

 - A nationwide Read-a-thon January–April, 2025.
 Check it out!